-Electronic Arts (EA) Cost Of Revenue (2009 - 2026)
+Electronic Arts (EA) Cost of Revenue (2009 - 2026)

-Electronic Arts posted quarterly Cost of Revenue of $710.0 million for Q1 2026, up 92.93% year-on-year from $368.0 million in Q1 2025, and up 42.57% on a QoQ basis from $498.0 million in Q4 2025.
+Electronic Arts (EA) reported Cost of Revenue of $710.0 million for Q1 2026, up 92.93% on a YoY basis from $368.0 million in Q1 2025, and up 42.57% quarter-over-quarter from $498.0 million in Q4 2025.

-Electronic Arts (EA) has 18 years of Cost of Revenue data on file, last reported at $710.0 million in Q1 2026.
+Electronic Arts has reported Cost of Revenue for 18 years, with the latest figure at $710.0 million in Q1 2026.

 • For the quarter ending Q1 2026, Cost of Revenue rose 92.93% year-over-year to $710.0 million; the trailing twelve-month figure through Mar 2026 stood at $1.9 billion (up 50.78% YoY), and the FY2026 full-year result was $1.6 billion, up 2.66% from the prior year.